-PWC uses the disinfection method chloramination, which uses both ammonia and chlorine.
+PWC uses chloramination as our main disinfectant.
+Chloramine inactivates and prevents pathogen growth in our system by utilizing both ammonia and chlorine.
 Ammonia is added to the water at a carefully controlled level, and the chlorine and ammonia react chemically to produce chloramines.
 This method inactivates the COVID-19 virus, as well as other coronaviruses.
-Chloraminated drinking water is perfectly safe for drinking, cooking, bathing and other daily water uses.
+Chloraminated water is perfectly safe for drinking, cooking, bathing and other daily water uses.
 There are, however, two groups of people who need to take special care with chloraminated water: customers who use drinking water for kidney dialysis machines and fish owners.
 For more information on chloramination, including special precautions these special groups should take, contact PWC.
 As an extra measure of safety, the North Carolina Department of Environmental Quality (NCDEQ) requires all water systems using chloramination to suspend the addition of ammonia for a one-month period each year.
-We do this each March to ensure control of any biological growth that may have occurred
+We do this each March to prevent any biological growth and nitrification from occurring in the water distribution system.